-Local Sightings is the Northwest’s premier showcase of new films, putting homegrown talent in front of Seattle audiences and connecting artists from Alaska to Oregon in a week-long celebration of cinema from the region.
-Produced by Northwest Film Forum, the festival features new films, juried prizes, killer parties and national industry scouts looking for strong new work.
-The 2012 festival includes features, shorts and documentary programming, artist conversations, art installations and industry networking events.
-In 2012, Seattle Weekly called Local Sightings the best film festival in Seattle.
+Local Sightings is a showcase of new films from the Northwest that puts homegrown talent in front of Seattle audiences and connects artists from Alaska to Oregon in a celebration of film from the region.
+Produced every year by Northwest Film Forum, the festival features new films, parties, juried prizes and film conversation.
+Screenings are only part of the story: artist talks, performances and networking events held throughout the week allow film lovers and filmmakers to explore local creativity together.
+In 2012, Seattle Weekly called Local Sightings the “best film festival” in Seattle.

-all events held at Northwest Film Forum, 1515 12th Avenue between Pike and Pine on Seattle’s Capitol Hill
+Events held at Northwest Film Forum, 1515 12th Avenue between Pike and Pine on Seattle’s Capitol Hill, and The Grand Illusion Cinema

 Press quotes about Northwest Film Forum and Local Sightings